abidh/llvm-project/flang/docs/DebugGeneration.md

 ### Namelists

 FIR does not seem to have a way to extract information about namelists.
-We will need to find a way to add this information in.

 ```
 namelist /abc/ x3, y3